powa-team/powa/docs/components/powa-archivist/installation.rst

 elements:

 * an extension named "powa" containing management functions
-* a module name "powa" that runs a background worker collecting the performance metadata
+* a module name "powa" that optionally runs a background worker to collect the performance data on the local instance

 Prerequisites